Extensions Developer Rig

 Create and interact with different views of your extension, for testing.
 Select among these Extension Types:

-I get an error when pulling in the example project
+I get an error when pulling in a tutorial or boilerplate

 Ensure that Git is in your PATH variables by trying to run